-The College of Psychologists of Ontario is the governing body for Psychologists and Psychological Associates in Ontario.
+The College of Psychologists of Ontario is the governing body for psychological practitioners, Psychologists and Psychological Associates, in Ontario.
 The College’s mandate is to protect the public interest by monitoring and regulating the practice of psychology.
 Through the participation of the public and the profession, the College ensures the delivery of safe, competent, and ethical professional psychological services from qualified providers.

 If you are interested in serving on a Committee for the coming year, we are interested in hearing from you.

 Step 1: Complete the Colleges Committee Orientation Module.
 This module discusses the role and governance of the College and the duties, obligations and expectations of Committee members.
 Upon completing the orientation, members will be required to submit a declaration attesting to the completion of the module.
 This module should take approximately 1 hour to complete.

 Step 2: Submit a Committee Appointment Application Form.
 In addition to indicating your preferred Committee choices, you are asked to provide a brief statement outlining your background, experience, and interest as well as relevant qualifications for the Committees selected.

 Forms must be submitted by May 5, 2022.

 WHY GET INVOLVED?

 Involvement on College Committees provides members of the College with an opportunity to take an active role in self-regulation of the profession.
 Members provide useful insight to Committee discussions by drawing upon their knowledge, expertise in psychology and individual diversity.
 Committee members have a direct voice in determining policies, programs and services that ensure safe and effective delivery of psychological services.
 During their one-year term, members will enhance their understanding of the inner workings of College governance and its processes, have an impact on how the profession is regulated, and help shape the future of the profession.
 Becoming a Committee member is not only an opportunity to take part in important decision-making but to learn new skills and become a leader in the profession.